Åsvær Lighthouse

 Åsvær Lighthouse (Åsvær fyr) is a coastal lighthouse in Dønna Municipality in Nordland county, Norway.
 It is located on the island of Åsvær, about 10 km north of the village of Vandve, about 16 km northwest of the island of Dønna, and about 11 km south of the village of Lovund.

 The 18.5 m tall lighthouse was first built in 1876.
-The original lighthouse was replaced in 1919 after a tough winter storm.
+The original lighthouse was replaced in 1917 (after being destroyed in a storm).
 The new lighthouse was automated in 1980, and it was listed as a protected site in 2000.